rails-sqlserver/activerecord-sqlserver-adapter/README.md

 ## Setting Up Your Development Environment

-To run the test suite you can use any of the following methods.
+To run the test suite you can use any of the following methods below.
+See [RUNNING_UNIT_TESTS](RUNNING_UNIT_TESTS.md) for more detailed information on running unit tests.

 ### Dev Container CLI